 “The more you are motivated by love, the more fearless and free your action will be.” – Dalai Lama

-Founder and CEO of We Occupy Jesus.
+Founder of We Occupy Jesus and Huffington Post blogger.
 Also, I enjoy paying too much for coffee.